jasonheffner/aws-lambda-sqs-dynamodb/README.md

 # aws-lambda-sqs-dynamodb
-Demos an AWS lambda function written in node that pulls messages from SQS and saves to DynamoDb
+This project demos an AWS lambda function written in node.js that pulls messages from SQS and saves to DynamoDb.
+Configuration of SQS queue and DynamoDB table is extracted from a configuration table in DynamoDB.